lockss/lockss.github.io/administrators/manual/2.0-alpha3/configuring.md

 1.  `Preservation group(s)`: enter a semicolon-separated list of preservation network identifiers.
 If you are not joining an existing network or running your own, enter `demo`, the network identifier for the demo network set up for LOCKSS 2.0 pre-release testing.
 1.  `Content data storage directory`: enter the path of a directory that is the root of the main storage area of the LOCKSS system. *If you are used to the classic LOCKSS daemon (1.x), this would be the equivalent of `/cache0`.*
 1.  `Service logs directory`: enter the path of a directory that is the root of the storage area for LOCKSS-related log files (historically `/var/log/lockss`)
-1.  `Temporary storage directory`: not actively used in LOCKSS 2.0-alpha ignore
+1.  `Temporary storage directory`: This directory defaults to the content directory.
+If you are using remote storage for content, performance is improved by using local storage with sufficient disk space.
 1.  `User name for web UI administration`: enter the username for an administrative user in the LOCKSS system's Web user interfaces
 1.  `Password for web UI administration user <uiuser>`: enter the password for the given administrative user in the LOCKSS system's Web user interfaces[<sup>1</sup>](#n1)
-1.  `Password for web UI administration (again)`: re-enter the password for the given administrative user in the LOCKSS system's Web user interfaces (if the two passwords do not match, the password will be asked again)
+1.  `Password for web UI administration (again)`: re-enter the password for the given administrative user in the LOCKSS system's Web user interfaces (if the two passwords do not match, the password will be asked again) ro
 The next set of questions will gather information about which of the LOCKSS services you will be using and how to access any service you have already configured for use:

 1.  `Use LOCKSS Metadata Query Service?`: Enter `Y` to use the included metadata service or `N` and no metadata service will be run.